-(b) Available-for-sale financial assets
+- Available-for-sale financial assets

-Available-for-sale financial assets are non-derivatives that are either designated in this category or not classified in any of the other categories.
-Investments intended to be held for an indefinite period of time, which may be sold in response to needs for liquidity or changes in interest rates, exchange rates or equity prices are classified as available-for-sale assets.
-They are included in non-current assets unless the asset matures or management intends to dispose of it within twelve months from the end of the reporting period.
+Available-for-sale financial assets were non-derivatives that were either designated in this category or not classified in any of the other categories.
+They were included in non-current assets unless the investment matures or management intends to dispose of it within 12 months of the end of the reporting period.

-Recognition and measurement
+Recognition, de-recognition and measurement

-The Group recognises a financial asset in its statement of financial position when it becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are recognised on settlement date, which is the date on which an asset is delivered to or by the group undertaking.
-Any change in fair value for the asset to be received is recognised between the trade date and settlement date in respect of assets which are carried at fair value in accordance with the measurement rules applicable to the respective financial assets.
+The Group recognised a financial asset in its statement of financial position when it became a party to the contractual provisions of the instrument.
+Regular way purchases and sales of financial assets were recognised on the trade date, which is the date on which the Group commits to purchase or sell the asset.
+Any change in fair value for the asset to be received is recognised between the trade date and settlement date in respect of assets which were carried at fair value in accordance with the measurement rules applicable to the respective financial assets.

-Financial assets are initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.

-Available-for-sale financial assets are subsequently carried at fair value.
-Loans and receivables are subsequently carried at amortised cost using the effective interest method.
+Financial assets were initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
+Financial assets carried at fair value through profit or loss were initially recognised at fair value and transaction costs were expensed in profit or loss.
+Available-for-sale financial assets and financial assets at fair value through profit or loss were subsequently carried at fair value.
+Loans and receivables were subsequently carried at amortised cost using the effective interest method.
 Amortised cost is the initial measurement amount adjusted for the amortisation of any difference between the initial and maturity amounts using the effective interest method.

-Financial assets are derecognised when the rights to receive cash flows from the assets have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership or has not retained control of the asset.
+Financial assets were derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership or has not retained control of the asset.